 Watch the sunset at Sunset Beach: It’s one of the best beaches on the island for sunset!
 It’s popular but there’s lots of space for everyone.
 And if you really wanna take your sunset to the next level, grab some pie at Ted’s Bakery (we love the chocolate haupia pie the most!).

-Psst: If you’re an adrenaline junkie, you may wanna consider going skydiving at the Pacific Skydiving Center (we did this for my 30th birthday!) or even shark cage diving today!
+Psst: If you’re an adrenaline junkie, you may wanna consider going skydiving at the Pacific Skydiving Center (we did this for my 30th birthday!) or even shark cage diving (which we did on my 34th birthday!) today.
 Both start early near Oahu’s North Shore, so you’ll still have some time for other nearby activities.

 I hope this helped you plan out your 5 day Oahu itinerary!
 Get ready to sip some mai tais and sit in the sun!
 Bring me back a malasada — pretty please! 🙂